akolander22/base_project/README.md

--created a repo called base_project
+- created a repo called base_project
--used git init to start
+- used git init to start
--used git touch to make app.js,index.html,stylesheet.css, and README.md -added all files
+- used git touch to make app.js,index.html,stylesheet.css, and README.md
+- added all files
--committed and pushed
+- committed and pushed